JimiUrsin/jhu-journeroo-frontend/README.md

     - This is due to it being on a Shared VM, buying more resources would fix this.
 - Changing the page does not work if you press "Next" or "Previous" too fast
     - That's to prevent flooding
+- Some data appears twice
+    - I accidentally imported the same CSV twice to the database
 - The encoding is all messed up
     - Yeah